hashcss/hashcss.com/src/rules/index.md

 * Freelance - #css-lance on Freenode
     * If you are looking to hire or be hired
     * If you are in a hurry, you probably want to spend money
+* Frontend - #frontend on Freenode
+    * If you want to talk about general front–end development topics, such as CSS pre–processors, methodologies and tooling

 If you are directed to another channel, please try there before asking in #css again.
 Someone may still help from #css.
 Off-topic chatter is